sethgreen23/Codewars.com_mySolutions/JS/README.md

 # Highest&Lowest
 In this little assignment you are given a string of space separated numbers, and have to return the highest and lowest number.

+# ShortestWord
+Simple, given a string of words, return the length of the shortest word(s).
+String will never be empty and you do not need to account for different data types.